 Despite global progress towards reducing maternal and infant mortality rates, the situation remains dire for millions of mums and babies worldwide.

 The 2015 Millennium Development Goals to reduce these rates was not achieved in many low-middle income countries.
 In Australia, some adverse birth outcomes and maternal mental health remain serious issues.

-In her role with the University’s Priority Research Centre for Generational Health and Ageing, Deb developed and leads the Worldwide Wellness of Mothers and Babies (WWOMB) program, which aims to eliminate preventable maternal and infant mortality and morbidity globally.
+In her role with the University’s Centre for Women's Health Research, Deb developed and leads the Worldwide Wellness of Mothers and Babies (WWOMB) program, which aims to eliminate preventable maternal and infant mortality and morbidity globally.

 “To do this, the program generates new knowledge about health services for maternal and infant wellbeing and investigates health behaviour during pregnancy, such as alcohol use and the use of mental health services.”

 Building on what works

 Deb’s work is contributing to a growing global body of evidence on what works and why in the field of women’s health.
 This evidence base can be used by researchers and government to observe emerging trends, inform future policy, quantify public health issues and forward plan.

 Evidence is also a hallmark of Deb’s approach to teaching.
 As a PhD supervisor with the University of Newcastle, Deb is excited to share the evidence and research methods with the next generation of practitioners and researchers—ensuring women’s health research continues to remain a public priority in Australia.

 “It’s a pleasure to support PhD candidates who are researching ways to reduce violence against women and improve maternal and infant health in their home countries.
 This work will make a difference to the health of women in nations where resources are highly limited.”